 Bullet Whiskey Glasses Are A Classic Snapshot of America

 It’s no secret that we sell bullet whiskey glasses, shotgun shot glasses, and just about every booze and bullet fueled patriotic gear that would bring George Washington himself tears of joy.
 However, the inspiration for our patriotic blending of American favorites comes from our nation’s history.
 George Washington himself gave instructions to the commissary general of purchase for the Continental Army that “There should always be a sufficient quantity of spirits with the army, to furnish moderate supplies to the troops.”

 That’s right, as equally important as bullets were to Washington, so was the men’s whiskey.
 For his army to travel far without either was simply unacceptable.
-That’s why when we fuse high-quality blown glass with an American made bullet, we’re just following this nation’s historical precedent.
 Also, when you’re having a glass of whiskey and your wife calls to see what you are doing, you can honestly just say, “studying history.”
 You’re welcome.

 The nation’s love affair with both whiskey and guns would continue on through the decades to come.
 So much so that President Andrew Jackson famously said, “I have never in my life seen a Kentuckian who didn’t have a gun, a pack of cards, and a jug of whiskey.”
 Try as hard as you might, but you cannot escape the impact of whiskey and firearms during the early years of the American story.